Pitchstep/seth.run/README.md

 # seth.run - version 1.121
 Hi, I'm Seth and this is my website.
-I update this from time to time.
+I update this from time to time.<br>
+If you came to see my /projects updates, scroll down.

 ## Update notes